luxass/github-stats/README.md

 ## Customization

-You can customize the appearance of your `Stats Card` or `Repo Card` however you wish with URL parameters.
+You can customize the appearance of your `Stats Card`, `Language Card` or `Repo Card` however you wish with URL parameters.

 #### Common Options: